cedana/cedana/docs/guides/gpu/cr.md

 1. Create an account with Cedana, to get access to the GPU plugin.
 See [authentication](../../get-started/authentication.md).
 2. Set the Cedana URL & authentication token in the [configuration](../../get-started/configuration.md).
-3. Install a GPU plugin with `sudo cedana plugin install gpu`.
+3. Install a GPU plugin:

   - **Option 1: GPU Plugin**

     The GPU plugin is Cedana's proprietary plugin for high performance GPU checkpoint/restore.
 If unavailable to you, check option 2.